Bill O'Reilly

 b.
 Bill O’Reilly Controversies

-III - Bill O’Reilly and life lessons from his fall
+III - Bill O'Reilly's valuable life lessons through his fall

-5. All authority is delegated and subject to revocation at any time
+5. All authority is delegated and subject to withdrawal at any time.

 WHAT IS YOUR IQ?